tomekc/SwiftyRegex/README.md

 ## How to use

 Initialize instance of Regex class with regular expression.
-Runtime error will be thrown in case of bad syntax (it is programming error anyway).
+Runtime error will be thrown in case of bad syntax.
+This is intended as bad regexp is likely a programming error anyway.

 ```swift
 let rex = Regex("\\d+")